 Your About page should get people interested in your business, tell a story and explain why you’re qualified to help them.
 So what makes a great About page?

 Some people cringe at the thought of having a photo of themselves on their website but a photo will help to personalise the page and go a long way to making a connection with your audience.
-Let’s face it if I can put one on my website, anyone can!

 The style of photo you use will differ depending on the kind of business you own.
 If you’re a consultant working with big corporate clients it’s probably worth getting a professional headshot done.
 If you’re an artist or craftsperson a more casual, natural snapshot might be better.
 When it comes to the shot remember to smile and face the camera so you’re making good eye contact.